awsdocs/aws-config-developer-guide/doc_source/elasticsearch-encrypted-at-rest.md

 # elasticsearch\-encrypted\-at\-rest<a name="elasticsearch-encrypted-at-rest"></a>

-Checks if Amazon Elasticsearch Service \(Amazon ES\) domains have encryption at rest configuration enabled\.
+Checks if Amazon OpenSearch Service \(OpenSearch Service\) domains have encryption at rest configuration enabled\.
 The rule is NON\_COMPLIANT if the `EncryptionAtRestOptions` field is not enabled\.

 **Identifier:** ELASTICSEARCH\_ENCRYPTED\_AT\_REST